dc9865/ccna-labs/Network Security Topology/README.md

 ## Observations
 - Each branch network is protected by a firewall
-- A firewall can be placed after router and before router.
+- A firewall can be placed after router and before router
 - Internet is treated as an untrusted network
 - Internal users and servers are separated by switches